osmosis-labs/osmosis/tests/e2e/README.md

     connected by Hermes relayer
     - CLI commands are run to create an upgrade proposal and approve it
     - Old version containers are stopped and the upgrade binary is added
-    - Local codebase Osmosis version is spun up to continue with testing
+    - Current branch Osmosis version is spun up to continue with testing
     - State Sync Testing (WIP)
     - An additional full node is created after a chain has started.
     This node is meant to state sync with the rest of the system.